Splode/cm-blog/_drafts/webpack-basic.md

 ## Basic Bundling
 ### Module Includes
-Now that we have webpack installed, we can use it to bundle our assets and modules together.
+With webpack installed, we can use it to bundle our assets and modules together.
 We'll create a `index.js` file from which we'll include our modules and write some of our app logic.

 {% highlight bash %}
 touch index.js